Pinus gerardiana

+Pinus gerardiana, commonly known as the chilghoza pine or neja, is a pine species native to parts of central and southern Asia, including the western Himalayas.
+The International Union for Conservation of Nature (IUCN) listed it as near threatened in 2011.
+The pine nuts are locally collected for consumption.

 Description

 The trees are 15–25 m tall with usually deep, wide and open crowns with long, erect branches.
 However, crowns are narrower and shallower in dense forests.
 The bark is very flaky, peeling to reveal light greyish-green patches.
 The branchlets are smooth and olive-green.
 The leaves are needle-like, in groups of three, 6–10 cm long, and spread stiffly.
 They are glossy green on the outer surface, with blue-green stomatal lines on the inner face; their sheaths fall in the first year.
 The cones are 10–18 cm long and 9–11 cm wide when open, with wrinkled, reflexed apophyses and an umbo curved inward at the base.
 The seeds (pine nuts) are 17–23 mm long and 5–7 mm broad, with a thin shell and a rudimentary wing.

 Similar species

 P. gerardiana is similar to the closely related lacebark pine (Pinus bungeana), another pine with flaking bark.
 However, P. gerardiana has denser, longer, and more slender needles, as well as larger cones than P. bungeana.